Woman Charged With Battery On Deputy And Nurse After Wreck

 December 3, 2020

-A Walnut Hill was charged with battery of a deputy and a nurse follow a wreck.
+A Walnut Hill woman was charged with battery of a deputy and a nurse following a wreck.

 Holly Mae Kelson, 36, was charged with felony battery on a law enforcement officer and felony battery on a specified person.